Konboi/bicorn/README.md

 # Bicorn

-Bicorn is can output STDOUT and STDERR with other file easily.
+Bicorn can output STDOUT and STDERR with other file easily.

 ## Installation